Migration

 • Valid employment contract with an employer in Switzerland

-Employees from EU and EFTA countries must register for employment in Uri via a formal procedure with the relevant local authority.
+Employees from EU and EFTA member states must register for gainful employment in Uri via a formal procedure with the relevant municipality.
 All relevant documents are checked and, depending on the duration of the contract, the appropriate type of permit is issued.

-• Registration with the municipality of residence or place of stay in Uri
+• Registration with the municipality of the place of residence or stay in Uri

 • Permit L: for employment contracts of less than 12 months

-• Permit G: for cross-border commuters residing in the EU/EFTA area
+• ID G: for cross-border commuters resident in the EU/EFTA area

-For employment of up to 90 days per year, persons from EU/EFTA countries who are in an employment relationship do not require a residence or work permit.
-An online notification before the start of employment is sufficient.
-The working conditions must comply with local and industry-specific wage and working conditions.
-No language or integration certificates are required for the initial registration.
+For gainful employment of up to 90 days per year, no residence or work permit is required for persons from EU/EFTA states in an employment relationship.
+Online registration prior to commencement of work is sufficient.
+The working conditions must correspond to the local and industry-specific wage and working conditions.
+No language or integration certificates are required for initial registration.

 Contact